-So named by Yuri Bolotin, 29th August 2015 as a deep narrow parallel sided passageway has occurred due to a gliding block of great dimensions which has moved out from the cliff face.
-The glide path is at 45 degrees from the point of detachment so the passageway is the same width both before and after it has taken a 90 degree turn.
+So named by Yuri Bolotin, 29th August 2015, as a deep narrow parallel sided passageway has occurred due to a block of great dimensions that has moved out from the cliff face.
+The glide path is at 45 degrees from the point of detachment, so the passageway is the same width both before and after it has taken a 90-degree turn.
 Located below the cliff line within Hecates Cauldron.

 See note within Constance Locomotive Depot.

 Was so named as three heavily dissected and pagoda encrusted ridges form a triple prong shape.
 Located above the headwaters of Koopartoo Ravine on the Koopartoo Mesa.
 Midway between Capertee Creek and Wolgan River.
 Named by Yuri Bolotin and Michael Keats on a Bush club walk, 6th May 2016.